-The Great Plains Growers Conference will be held Jan.
-5-7, 2012, at the Fulkerson Conference Center on the Missouri Western State University Campus.
-The conference and tradeshow is a collaborative effort of growers associations and extension services from Iowa, Kansas, Missouri, Nebraska and South Dakota, and each year draws hundreds of producers from the region and beyond.
+The Great Plains Growers Conference and Trade Show will be Jan.
+10-12, 2013 at the Fulkerson Center on Missouri Western State University’s campus in St. Joseph, Mo.
+The event is a five-state collaborative effort of growers associations and University Extension from Iowa, Kansas, Missouri, Nebraska and South Dakota.

 Kaye Strohbehn has been hired as an agriculture producer and consumer education specialist for Iowa State University Extension and Outreach in northwestern Iowa.
 Strohbehn began serving Lyon, O’Brien, Osceola and Sioux counties Nov.
 5 as education specialist after serving the region as an extension county program coordinator.

 The 2013 Crop Advantage Series offered by Iowa State University Extension and Outreach will be held at 13 Iowa locations during January.
 Crop Advantage meetings provide crop producers with the most current information necessary for making profitable decisions for the upcoming growing season.